A guide to being respectful when visiting a Buddhist temple in Thailand | Thaiger

 Be quiet, turn your phone to ‘silent’

 Such behaviours include staying quiet as the temple is a sacred place where people go to pray and observe Buddhist rituals.
 Being a “chatty Cathy” will be frowned upon, so save your musings for after you step outside of the temple.
 Don’t forget to turn your phone on silent as well and ask before taking pictures or look for the rules posted on a sign inside or outside the temple.
 If you must snap a photo, do not get too close to the Buddha statue.
-Taking selfies, however, are considered to be rude.
+Taking selfies, however, could be considered disrespectful.

 Don’t point

-As with Thai cultural norms in general, it is important to not point at anything with your fingers or feet, especially at a monk or Buddha statue.
-People, too, do not point at each other or even objects and instead use their right hand, with the palm facing upwards to indicate something.
+As with Thai cultural norms in general, it is important not to point at anything with your fingers or feet, especially at a monk or Buddha statue.
+People, too, don’t point at each other or even objects and instead use their right hand, with the palm facing upwards to indicate something.
 You may wonder why Thais place so much importance on behaviours, and that is because the feet are considered the lowest and dirtiest part of the body.
 So, when talking or sitting by a monk, you must never sit higher than him.
 Women should kneel with their toes pointing behind them, while men should sit with their legs crossed.

 As interactions with monks are usually quite delightful, it is important for women to not leave the monk in a worse place than before.
 For, as a woman, you are not allowed to touch monks.
 If you do, the monk will have to go through a lengthy cleansing ritual to purify himself.
 If you must hand a monk something, put the object down with your right hand and let the monk pick it up.
 Women are not allowed to sit next to a monk and in some areas of the temples, they are not allowed to enter.